jriecken/sat-js/README.md

 Returns `true` if there is a collision, `false` otherwise.

+If it returns `false` you should not use any values that are in the `response` (if one is passed in)

-*NOTE: This is slightly slower than `SAT.testPolygonCircle` as it just calls that and reverses the result*
+*Note: This is slightly slower than `SAT.testPolygonCircle` as it just calls that and reverses the result*

 ### `SAT.testPolygonPolygon(a, b, response)`

 Tests whether two polygons `a` and `b` collide.
-If a response is to be calculated in the event of collision, pass in a cleared `Response` object.
+If a response is to be calculated in the event of collision, pass in a `clear`ed `Response` object.

 Returns `true` if there is a collision, `false` otherwise.

+If it returns `false` you should not use any values that are in the `response` (if one is passed in)

-*NOTE: If you want to detect a collision between `Box`es, use the `toPolygon()` method*
+*Note: If you want to detect a collision between `Box`es, use the `toPolygon()` method*

 ## Examples